officialharshgarg/Gemini/README.md

 # Gemini
-Gemini 2.0 made with MERN stack
+Gemini 2.0 made with ReactJS